rackerlabs/technical-blog/_posts/2013-04-09-service-registry-curator-bindings.markdown

 programmers to use RSR.
 We decided to create
 [Curator bindings](https://github.com/racker/java-service-registry-client/pull/20) so that the Netflix API could be used to register services with RSR.
 The nice thing about the RSR is that all calls are HTTP using a publicly specified API.
-And of course you also benefit from Rackpacd support.
+And of course you also benefit from Rackpace support.

 Those bindings have been pushed and you are welcome to try them out now.